phreax/asciiplayer/README.md

     * libswscale

 You will probably need to compile the latest version of ffmpeg yourself.
-For Ubuntu you can find a good guide here:
+For Ubuntu you can find a good guide [here][build].

-[build] (build ffmpeg)

 Be sure you build ffmpeg with `--enable-shared` as otherwise you will not be able to link to the ffmpeg libraries.
-Also will add `/usr/local/lib` to your library path, for e.g.
+Also will also have to add `/usr/local/lib` to your library path, for e.g.

     export LD_LIBRARY_PATH=/usr/local/lib